 Narad Kund

 Located on the lower end of the temple of Badrinath this kund is in the form of a small tank where people take their first holy dip before taking a holy dip in Tapt Kund and heading on to the temple.
 It is believed that this is the place where Adi Shankaracharya is said to have discovered an idol of Lord Shiva.
-It is also believed that Narad Muni had performed his meditation here for a long period of time.
-This thermal spring is a huge relief from the cold surrounding which seems like a natural miracle since right next to the kund the water that flows is freezing cold.
+It is also believed that Narad Muni had performed his meditation here for a long period.
+This thermal spring is a huge relief from the cold surrounding which seems like a natural miracle since right next to the kund the water that flows is cold.

 Tapt Kund